-These overnight oats and that chia pudding are perfect for lazy clean eating breakfast makers like me.
+These overnight oats and that vanilla chia pudding are perfect for lazy real food breakfast makers like me.
 I ran out of ideas and was getting tired of peanut butter on a sprouted toast breakfast.
 I just hate cooking breakfast, can’t stand it.
 I think because I’m still half asleep and have to make sure 2 kids leave the house wearing same shoes and more than a cheese string in a lunch bag.
 You know?!
 I’m sure you know.

 I told Alex I wish I had a mini coffee machine in our bedroom, that I could program for the morning and then just reach.
 10 minutes later I’m a super mom.
 He suggested I do a review or a giveaway.
 Which is a good one, guys?!